-We should distinguish Kant's ambitious thesis that only pleasure in the beautiful is disinterested from his less ambitious claim simply that pleasure in the beautiful is disinterested — for it seems that there could be other disinterested pleasures.
-The less ambitious claim, however, is certainly controversial enough.
+We should distinguish Kant's ambitious thesis that only pleasure in the beautiful is disinterested from his less ambitious claim simply that pleasure in the beautiful is disinterested — for it seems that there could in principle be other disinterested pleasures.
+The less ambitious claim, however, is controversial enough.
 The more uncontroversial component of that less ambitious claim is that pleasure in the beautiful is not grounded in the satisfaction of desire.
-It is plausible, surely, that when we take pleasure in something we find beautiful, we are not pleased that we have got something that we desire.
+It is plausible, surely, that when we take pleasure in something we find beautiful, this is not pleasure in the thought that we have got something that we desire.
 Moreover, Kant wants pleasure in the beautiful to be open to all (so there should be no “aesthetic luck”), and if desire varied from person to person, depending on what they happen to desire, it seems that we could not require that pleasure from everyone, as the idea of universal validity requires.
 Hence the claim to universal validity would be lost if pleasure in beauty were not disinterested in the sense of not being based on desire.

-However, it is not so clear that pleasure in the beautiful cannot produce desire, which Kant requires for disinterestedness.
-The issue here is whether it can produce desire from itself.
+However, it is not so clear that pleasure in the beautiful cannot produce desire, which Kant requires for a pleasure to be disinterested.
+The issue here is whether the pleasure can produce desire from itself.
 Kant admits that we have certain general concerns with beauty that mean that desire may follow from a judgment of beauty, but according to Kant, such desires do not have their source solely in the pleasure in the beautiful (Kant 1790, pp. 154–162, on “empirical interest” and “intellectual interest”).
 So the less ambitious thesis is controversial because of the second component.

+Let us now turn to the contemporary notion of the aesthetic.
 The predicate “aesthetic” can qualify many different kinds of things: judgments, experiences, concepts, properties, or words.
 It is probably best to take aesthetic judgments as central.
-We can understand other aesthetic kinds of things in terms of aesthetic judgments: aesthetic properties are those that are ascribed in aesthetic judgments; aesthetic experiences are those that ground aesthetic judgments; aesthetic concepts are those that are deployed in aesthetic judgments; and aesthetic words are those that are typically used in the linguistic expression of aesthetic judgments.
+We can understand other aesthetic kinds of things in terms of aesthetic judgments: aesthetic properties are those that are ascribed in aesthetic judgments; aesthetic experiences are those that ground aesthetic judgments; aesthetic concepts are those that are deployed in aesthetic judgments; and aesthetic words are those that have the function of being used in the linguistic expression of aesthetic judgments.

 The articulation and defense of the notion of the aesthetic in modern times is associated with Monroe Beardsley (1958, 1982) and Frank Sibley (1959, 1965).
 But their work was attacked by George Dickie, Ted Cohen and Peter Kivy among others (Dickie 1965, Cohen 1973, Kivy 1975).